How to find a profitable niche is the number #1 challenge facing aspiring bloggers.

 As you build out your niche website you’ll become an expert.
 But at the start it’s enough to be just two steps ahead of your reader.

-3. The 4 Key Benefits of Niche Markets
+6. The Four Key Benefits of Niche Markets

 A key to finding your own profitable niche is understanding the benefits of a niche market.